carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ### Script parameters

-The command in the script block can be defined dynamically using Nextflow variables e.g. `projectDir`.
+The command in the script block can be defined dynamically using Nextflow variables e.g. `${projectDir}`.
 To reference a variable in the script block you can use the `$` in front of the nextflow variable name, and additionally you can add `{}` around the variable name e.g. `${projectDir}`.

-A special nextflow variable `params` can be used to define variable from the command line.
+A special nextflow variable `params` can be used to define variables from the command line.

 ~~~
 params.kmer = 31